pintub/apache-kafka/README.md

   - Now we have replicas of partition, only one broker can be a leader of a particular partition
   - Rules
     - Producer writes to `only` broker that's leader of partition
     - Consumer reads from `by default` broker that's leader of partition.
-But kafka 2.4+ version, consumer can fetch data from ISR partition
+But kafka 2.4+ version, consumer can fetch data from ISR partitions, which can be configured via `replica.selector.class` to let developer chooser which broker will serve Read
   - SO, each partition has leader and ISR(in-sync-replica) or OSR(out-sync-replica)/if replication ha not happened
 - Apache Zookeeper
   - ZK is [:face_with_spiral_eyes: centralized, yet distributed](https://medium.com/nakamo-to/whats-the-difference-between-decentralized-and-distributed-1b8de5e7f5a4) service which acts like